- 23/09/2023

 When is the best time to visit the Tatacoa Desert?

 We visited the Tatacoa Desert in September and we were melting in the sun.
-Having that said, we’ve had a really good time while at the Tatacoa Desert.
+Having that said, we’ve had a good time while at the Tatacoa Desert.
 So, if you can cope with high temperatures it’s definitely no issue traveling to Tatacoa all year round.

 What does it cost to visit the Tatacoa Desert?

-Expect to pay around 200 USD a week if you travel budget up to a maximum of 1000 USD a week, if you are after every activity and the most luxury stays.
+Expect to pay around 200 USD a week if you travel budget up to a maximum of 1000 USD a week if you are after every activity and the most luxury stays.

 How many days to stay in the Tatacoa Desert?